Sadswefg/Data-Visualization---Group-Project-1/Project_Write_Up.md

 shaping effective waste management strategies and promoting sustainable community practices.

-Moreover, the multi-facet bar chart provide a deeper understanding of waste prevalence and variation in collection figures.
+  Moreover, the multi-faceted bar chart provide a deeper understanding of
+    waste prevalence and variation in collection figures.
 This data can guide waste management and recycling initiatives to focus on areas with high waste production or significant collection variability, such as launching public awareness campaigns for proper disposal practices or enhancing recycling efforts.

 2. Which type of trash wheels have a highest performance, throughout the years, analyse the improvement of the usage of different trash